 Dietitians with training and experience in this specialty will understand the complexities, medical complications, and psychological needs associated with eating disorders.
 They are also skilled in working alongside therapists and clinicians as vital team members in patient care.
 In the beginning, your dietitian may support you with structure and meal planning if that is needed, and will help you work towards nourishing yourself in a way that helps you live the life you want.
 This is accomplished by helping individuals re-build their belief systems based on factual information and what they discover in therapy.
 For more information, please visit the Academy of Eating Disorders.

 Victoria has been privileged to work side by side with clients from many different backgrounds, cultures, faith traditions, and genders recovering from eating disorders and body esteem issues of every type.
 You can expect to be cared for, supported, and listened to every step of the way.
-In addition to the full spectrum of eating disorders and exercise balance.
-She also work with clients considering bariatric surgery, those in addiction recovery or seeking care for mental health, young people and families transitioning from Family Based Therapy to autonomous eating, clients who have experienced lapses in their eating disorder, and anyone in need of early intervention for themselves or a loved one.
+In addition to the full spectrum of eating disorders and exercise balance, she also work with clients considering bariatric surgery, those in addiction recovery or seeking care for mental health, young people and families transitioning from Family Based Therapy to autonomous eating, clients who have experienced lapses in their eating disorder, and anyone in need of early intervention for themselves or a loved one.
 I routinely collaborate with psychiatrists, psychiatric nurse practitioners, and psychologists using an evidenced based approach to nutritional psychiatry.